rcdelacruz/aem-react/demo/src/main/ts/README.md

 # Aem example components

-This folder contains the react components and javascript build tools for the AEM react demo project.
+This folder contains the react components and javascript build tools for the AEM Globe Unimart project.

 ## build